South Dakota Drug and Alcohol Statistics

-If you or someone you know needs help with drug or alcohol addiction, please call (800) 662-HELP (4357) to speak to a treatment specialist about what treatment is right for you.
+If you or someone you know needs help with drug or alcohol addiction, please call 800-926-9037 (Who Answers?) to speak to a treatment specialist about what treatment is right for you.

 - Substance Abuse and Mental Health Services Administration.
 (2020).
 South Dakota State-Specific Tables.